The following is the 3rd and final edition of my review of Man of Steel, a Zack Snyder film.

 Eventually General Zod (played by Michael Shannon) tracks down Kal-El and demands that he be surrendered to Zod.
 Zod believes that Kal-El holds the key to rebuilding the Kryptonian race, and his intentions prove to be hostile.
 Suddenly, Kal-El is thrown into a battle between his home and the future of his race, and he must make the first powerful decision in his life as a superpowered being on Earth.

 When I first reviewed the film, I gleefully remarked that this was the Superman film you never knew you wanted.
 I remember why I felt that.
 I adored everything we saw on Krypton at the beginning of the film.
 The opening of Man of Steel left me breathless.
 I truly never knew that I had hungered for this very hands-on version of Jor-El and Krypton.
+The only thing about the scenes on Krypton that doesn’t work for me is the over-reliance on snap-zooms.

 Later in the film, there are scenes that in retrospect seem a bit odd with Jor-El, but I really have to praise Russell Crowe.
 He has become the image in my head when I think of Jor-El, and that is largely due to not just the world-building at the beginning of Man of Steel, but also his performance.